 And that is that there are people, the establishment figures like Mitch McConnell, by the way, the same establishment people, they never liked Reagan either.

-They never liked the Tea Party, and they weren't too fond of newt.
+They never liked the Tea Party and they weren't too fond of Newt.

-The three moments of of the major moments of conservative policies being advanced.
+The three moments of the major moments of conservative policies being advanced, the establishment didn't like it.

 That wasn't Democrats.

-Meaning Mitch McConnell doesn't speak for the majority of the conference.
+Doesn't speak for the majority of the conference.

-And if you look at McConnell's favorability underwater by a dramatic, he's even below Schumer in terms of uh favorability and Pelosi.
+And if you look at McConnell's favorability underwater by a dramatic, he's even below Schumer in terms of favorability and Pelosi.

-Trump, no, 90% of the party loves him.
+90% of the party loves him.

-So let's see, Mitch versus Trump.
+Mitch versus Trump.

 Who wins?